NatalieWong/phd_thesis_markdown/source/09_chapter_1.md

 The current Interactive Information Wall has the following 2 major problems.

 #### *System - Slow Response Time*
-In the index page, user has to raise up their hand to summon the menu.
+On the idle screen, user has to raise up the hand to summon the menu.
 After that, however, the system takes an unknown time, usually more than 3 minutes to respond.

 #### *Kinect Sensor - Insensitive to User’s Gestures*
 User has to move the palm in the air to control the cursor.
 However, the Kinect sensor is a bit insensitive to the palm’s movements, and sometimes a cursor lag will happen.
-User may encounter difficulties in controlling the cursor and move it to the desired position on the projected screen.
+User may encounter difficulties in controlling the cursor and moving it to the desired position on the projected screen.

 There is another issue regarding the current design of the "click” event.
 User has to hold their hand in the air still for about 3 seconds to complete the “click” event.